drburke3/FastMagnitudeComparator/docs/info.md

 ## How to test

-The user will supply two numbers of appropriate length (A, B, 8 bits in this case) and receive back signals indicating "A less than B", "A equal to B", or "A greater than B" as LT_out, EQ_out, and GT_out respectively.
+The user will supply two numbers of appropriate length (A, B, each 8 bits in this case) and receive back signals indicating "A less than B", "A equal to B", or "A greater than B" as LT_out, EQ_out, and GT_out respectively.

 ## External hardware